FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 The pseudocode expects the following variables to hold values as follows:

-- goal_duration_sum: The duration sum value of the given search goal.
+- goal_duration_sum: The duration sum value of the given Search Goal.

-- goal_exceed_ratio: The exceed ratio value of the given search goal.
+- goal_exceed_ratio: The exceed ratio value of the given Search Goal.

 - good_long_sum: Sum of durations across trials with trial duration at least equal to the goal final trial duration and with a trial loss ratio